microsoft/FHIRPower/README.md

 - More details on [Power Apps](https://docs.microsoft.com/en-us/powerapps/)

 ## Getting Started
-This repository provides a starter kit by reading few fields from these FHIR resources - Patient, Practitioner, Observation, Encounter, Appointment, Medication Request and Diagnostic Report (Lab Results).
+This repository provides a starter kit by reading few fields from these **FHIR resources - Patient, Practitioner, Observation, Encounter, Appointment, Medication Request and Diagnostic Report (Lab Results)**.
 It provdies the possibility to extend the App to include more fields and resources, write and update to Azure API for FHIR.

-Steps to import sample Power App packages and run them in your Power Platform and Azure API for FHIR environments:
+Let's get started on the steps to import sample Power App packages and run them in your Power Platform and Azure API for FHIR environments:

 ### Import sample PowerApps package
 - Download the sample [packages](./packages).